Marv Bateman

-Marvin Fredrick Bateman (born April 5, 1950) is a former American football punter in the National Football League for the Dallas Cowboys and Buffalo Bills.
-He played college football at the University of Utah.
+Marvin Fredrick Bateman (born April 5, 1950) is an American former professional football player who was a punter in the National Football League (NFL) for the Dallas Cowboys and Buffalo Bills.
+He played college football for the Utah Utes.

 Early years

 Bateman attended Highland High School, where he competed in football, basketball and baseball.
 He accepted a football scholarship from the University of Utah.
 He led the nation in punting in his last 2 years and became the first Utah football player to receive first-team All-American honors two years in a row.

 As a senior, he set school records for average yards per punt (48.07) and total punt yardage (3,269).
 During his college career he was also the team's placekicker, making 21 field goals (sixth in school history), converting 51 percent of his attempts and had a school record 59 yard field goal.

 In 1987, he was inducted into the Utah Sports Hall of Fame.
 In 2004, he was inducted into the University of Utah Crimson Club Hall of Fame.